EveryoneDestroysTheWorld/design/README.md

 * Make the player feel empowered.
 * Ensure consistency across platforms (PC, mobile, console, etc.).
 * Make it fun for everyone, regardless of the player's experience.
-* Prioritize fairness over monetization.
+* Prioritize fairness over greed.
 * Have a laugh.

 ## 🎮 Game designers